adrian5991/toronto-covid-cases/README.md

 4. dbt makes simple transformations to create two models in BigQuery for use in Data Studio

 ### Improvements
-- this probably could've been down without using Cloud Storage at all and just directly inserted into BigQuery
 - the Cloud Function to upload to Cloud Storage uploads the results from the API to `/tmp/`.
 Some potential ideas for a more scalable solution:
     - chunk the results into smaller files
     - creating a read stream, passing it through a stream-based process, and writing the output stream directly to Cloud Storage